alvaro-prieto/splitLayout/README.md

 - Usage of double keystrokes to write complementary or alternative symbols (marked with a triangle ▲)

-- Usage of a contextual modifier: App Layer, which allows some keys to have specific behaviors in each program, something very useful for personalized keyboard shortcuts.
+- Usage of a contextual modifier: App Layer, which allows some keys to have specific behaviors in each program, something very useful for personalized per-app keyboard shortcuts.

 - Usage of textured keycaps in the modifiers to facilitate their location by touch